FAQs for Prospective Students

 The number of applicants varies from year to year, as does the percentage of applicants admitted to our program.
 The Graduate Committee evaluates each applicant in terms of potential for success in this department and potential for successful professional work in the field of anthropology.

-Applicants to the master's program are encouraged to submit writing samples to supplement the required application materials.
+Applicants are encouraged to submit a resume or CV to supplement the required application materials.
 Applicants are also encouraged to identify in their personal statements the research interests or specializations that attract them to graduate study at Purdue.
 It is also helpful to identify, in your personal statement, particular faculty members in this department who share your research interests or with whom you might wish to study.

 How much is graduate tuition at Purdue?